mackerelio/fluent-plugin-mackerel/README.md

   out_keys 2xx_count,3xx_count,4xx_count,5xx_count
 </match>
 ```
-`flush_interval` is not allowed to set less than 60 secs not to send API requests more than once in a minute.
+`flush_interval` is not allowed to be set less than 60 secs not to send API requests more than once in a minute.

 Since version 0.0.4, metrics_prefix was removed and you should use metrics_name instead.